 If you’re at an increased risk of colon cancer because of your family history, any inherited mutations, or other known risk factors, talk with your doctor about beginning screening even earlier.

 After the lab evaluates your stool sample, Cologuard test results are sent to your doctor.
 Your doctor will go over the results with you and address any next steps for further testing if you need it.

-Cologuard allows you to be screened without having any anesthesia.
-However, if your Cologuard tests abnormal it should be followed up with a colonoscopy.
+Cologuard allows you to be screened without having any sedation or anesthesia.
+However, if your Cologuard test is atypical, it should be followed up with a colonoscopy.

-You may want to address concerns, fears, and questions you have about both the colonoscopy and Cologuard screening methods at your next routine visit.
+You may want to address any concerns, fears, and questions you have about both the colonoscopy and Cologuard screening methods at your next routine visit.